From Native Americans, European Settlers, and now, the new Wharf development, this quadrant of Washington, DC has one constant—it’s always changing.

 In the late 1700s, the neighborhood became a busy industrial shipyard with storage houses and outdoor markets.
-Fishermen sold catch directly off their boats, until 1801, when a market was established (now called the Maine Avenue Fish Market).
+Fishermen sold catch directly off their boats, until 1801, when a market was established (now called the Municipal Fish Market).
 It remains the oldest continuously operating open-air fish market in the nation.
 The market’s lunch room building, where fishmongers and shoppers eat their freshly prepared seafood, was built in 1916, while the oyster shucking shed was constructed in the mid-1940s.

 After the Civil War, free blacks moved in, along with Washington’s own U.S. Colored Troops.
 By the turn of the century, 4 ½ Street acted as a dividing line between African Americans living to the east, and immigrant communities to the west.
 They all came together to patronize the shops on 4 ½ Street SW.
 Two famous entertainers, Al Jolson and Marvin Gaye, lived here as children.

 Three houses of worship supported these communities – St. Dominic’s Catholic Church, Temple Beth Israel and Friendship Baptist Church.
 In the 1920s and ‘30s, the neighborhood's population had grown to 35,000 and began to suffer from overcrowding.
 The conditions inspired Federal and District officials to implement an “Urban Renewal” plan, and during the late 1950s, blocks of townhouses, freestanding homes and alley dwellings were razed, replacing them with more modern high rises.
 After that, government workers and well known politicos like Hubert Humphrey and Sandra Day O’Connor moved into the neighborhood.